chheckner/dotfiles/README.md

 I only added it, because it can automatically set the wallpaper for gnome-desktop and I actually haven't found an example of this anywhere.

 Also, it works nicely with the wp script in my scripts repository.

+vimrc and bashrc are just for me to sync easier...